1. Home

 Cost Include and Exclude

-• National Park Permit and TIMS for Everest.
+• Everest National Park Permit and TIMS card for trekking in the region.

-• Airfare from Kathmandu to Lukla and return flight to Kathmandu and domestic flight departure taxes.
+• Domestic airfare from Kathmandu to Lukla and return, including departure taxes.

-• Down Jacket and Sleeping Bag that needs to be returned to the office after trek completion.
+• Use of a down jacket and sleeping bag, which must be returned to the office after trek completion.

-• Ncell Sim Card (Nepalese Sim Card including 20 GB data pack) - Only 1 for a group.
+• Ncell SIM card (Nepalese SIM with 20 GB data pack) – one per group.

 Trip Map